YuzhouGuo/SpiceMerchant/README.md

 # SpiceMerchant
-A GOAP system case implementation from the modern game algorithm course.
+A [GOAP (Goal Oriented Action Planning)](https://gamedevelopment.tutsplus.com/tutorials/goal-oriented-action-planning-for-a-smarter-ai--cms-20793) AI system case implementation from the modern game algorithm course.

 ### General:
 #### A brief description of what this project is actually demoing